 Freeman doesn’t specify which cognac label or triple sec to use in the Side by Sidecar, but Cointreau for the orange liqueur is always a good bet.
-For cognac, it’s best to use something affordable but high quality, and to save the pricey stuff for drinking on its own.
+For cognac, it’s best to use a bottle that is affordable but high-quality, and to save the pricey stuff for drinking on its own.
 However, Freeman is particular about the pomegranate liqueur: Pama Pomegranate.
 There are a few alternatives on the market, including one from Alize, but Pama is the most readily available in most markets.
 Tart, sweet and a touchy boozy, it adds a juicy red touch to the vaunted classic.

 When it comes to the sugared rim, it’s advisable to cover only half.
 That way, you and your guests can choose how much sugar to have with each sip.
-It’s best not to skip the sugar entirely, as the pomegranate liqueur and lemon juice make for a tart sidecar.
+It’s best not to skip the sugar entirely, as the pomegranate liqueur and lemon juice create a tart sidecar.